EMN - Enlightenment Media News - Benevolent News Presented With Love

 Is it really in OUR INTEREST to have so many drugs that have risks of serious side effects or even death, marketed directly to the consumer?

-One drug regularly advertised on tv –Cymbalta – an anti-depressant medication.
+One drug regularly advertised on TV –Cymbalta – an antidepressant medication.

-Among the Cymbalta warnings and precautions for this anti-depressant drug: “an increased risk of suicidal thoughts or behavior.
+Among the Cymbalta warnings and precautions for this antidepressant drug: “an increased risk of suicidal thoughts or behavior.
 Isn’t suicidal behavior often ….. death?

-In other words, watch it, this drug may kill you – but take it anyway because it won’t happen to you.
+In other words, watch it; this drug may kill you – but take it anyway because it won’t happen to you.

-I’m asking you to just listen to this commercial – with this recording you won’t be able to be distracted by the playful soothing pictures that run with the commercial, BUT you will still hear the overlay of the music DESIGNED to distract you from warnings.
+If you listen, for example, to the commercial for a sleep medication – – – Belsomra —– you won’t be able to be distracted by the playful soothing pictures that run with the commercial, BUT you will still hear the overlay of the music DESIGNED to distract you from warnings.

 I say prescription medications should NOT be advertised on television!